 Show your appreciation and support the team that makes the festivals happen by donating to our GoFundMe campaign.
 It's really easy and no amount is too small - just click on the button to the right to make your donation.

 Thank you so much for your support, it really does make such a big difference.

-Last year when we launched our participatory projects as a way to support and encourage the development of new creative work and connections during unprecedented times, we had spent a long time talking about the festivals and how we could make them meaningful for artists in the context of the pandemic.
+In 2020 when we launched our participatory projects as a way to support and encourage the development of new creative work and connections during unprecedented times, we had spent a long time talking about the festivals and how we could make them meaningful for artists in the context of the pandemic.
 We felt a raw passion in our belief that going ahead with the festivals was the right thing to do to support our community in the only way that we know how – through creating, sharing and belonging together.

 We could not have imagined then, that a year later, we would still be living in such unprecedented times.
 Times where perhaps the repeated use of the word unprecedented is fast becoming the only precedent there is.
 Now, more than ever, that need for connecting, sharing, creating and just being amongst our peers is strongly felt and yet possibly harder than ever to initiate.
 The aim of these participatory projects is to ease us all into this process of opening up by providing opportunities to connect from afar over distance whilst sharing what brings us all close together, the magic of creating.

 We hope you enjoy these participation projects – feel free to take part in as many or as few as are relevant and engaging for you.
 A couple of projects will remain open for participation throughout 2021 so check back and see what you can get involved in.

 This participation project was inspired by the co-creation project of the same name by Alita Bustamante, Ria Breedveld and Sarah Misselbrook.
 The aim of the project is to cocreate a written piece, with people from all over the world taking part.
 Alita, Ria and Sarah have started the piece off by contributing two lines each.
 To take part, in this piece, simply add the next two lines!
 The rules are simple: